bsmith89/human-gut-diversity-manuscript/manuscript.md

-As a result of this mechanism, supplementation of a limiting resource may remove the constraint on one species' growth, allowing it to exlude the other in competition for the remaining limiting resource.
+As a result of this mechanism, supplementation of a limiting resource may remove the constraint on one species' growth, allowing it to exclude the other in competition for the remaining limiting resource.
 This effect was harnessed by Tilman to show that increasing resource availability can result in reduced diversity of